 “If I think about the pure manufacturing side, definitely there’s going to be a move towards automation.
 There has to be.
 It’s happened in automotive.
 It’s starting to happen in aviation.”13 – A&D industry executive

-Smart investments in advanced technology can lead to outsize results: Those who take the leap could realize greater business value.
-For example, a 2019 MAPI-Deloitte study found a connection between investment in smart factory initiatives and business value, and those who implemented the most use cases saw twice as many gains in labor productivity as those who were still on their way.14 A&D executives interviewed pointed toward markedly positive outcomes where they made informed investments with a clear view toward reducing costs, improving operations, and better serving customers.
+Smart investments in advanced technology can lead to outsize results: Those who take the leap could realise greater business value.
+For example, a 2019 MAPI-Deloitte study found a connection between investment in smart factory initiatives and business value, and those who implemented the most use cases saw twice as many gains in labour productivity as those who were still on their way.14 A&D executives interviewed pointed towards markedly positive outcomes where they made informed investments with a clear view towards reducing costs, improving operations, and better serving customers.

 But what tech investments are worthwhile?
 It can be difficult to sort through what’s hype and what has true promise, what’s in use today and, beyond that, what’s truly ready to deliver, and how broad of an impact these investments can make across the full value chain.
 Five noteworthy technologies are seeing adoption across the industry.
 While each could be worthy of investment, some hold more potential value and promise than others (figure 1).

 Combining live machine status with RFID-tracked inventory can go one step further and serve as the baseline for dynamic routing algorithms.
-If production supervisors know when machine capacity is coming available, where critical material is physically located in real time, and what jobs are open, they can optimize machine utilization by proactively staging material where it can best be consumed.
+If production supervisors know when machine capacity is coming available, where critical material is physically located in real time, and what jobs are open, they can optimise machine utilisation by proactively staging material where it can best be consumed.

 2. AI and machine learning (AI/ML): While still in their relatively early days in the industry, the use of AI and MLappears to be increasing and they hold significant promise across the full scope of the value chain that could potentially rival IIoT.
 Massive data loads from connected, advanced manufacturing systems, along with more powerful algorithms, have made AI integral to the manufacturing process.
 In addition, it’s also used in manufacturing processes such as computer vision, generative design, natural language processing, and autonomous decision-making.
 It’s also used to generate insights from production data.